PVEN Choice Food Pantry

 New clients must pre-register in person at least one day in advance.

 What is a Choice Food Pantry?

 A Choice Food Pantry allows recipients to select the foods that they know their families will eat, or that their doctor recommends.
-At PVEN Food Pantry, each “shopper” receives a color-coded badge based on their family size that they can match up with signs on each food display in the warehouse.
-This lets them know how many cans of vegetables they may take, and lets the frozen food department volunteers know what size package of meat that person should be offered.
+At PVEN Food Pantry, each shopping cart has a color-coded flag indicating the shopper’s family size so they can match up with signs on each food display in the warehouse.
+This lets them know how many cans of vegetables they may take, and lets the frozen food department volunteers know what size package of meat that person should take.